crleblanc/hackPump/README.rst

 - Two command line utilities called record_codes.py and transmit_codes.py for recording and transmitting IR codes.  transmit_codes.py is mainly used for testing the recorded codes. record_codes.py records the IR codes to a JSON file that can be used by hack_pump.py.
+Note:
+  The IR utilities in this project do not use or supplement LIRC.
+The codes from my heat pump were too long to be used with LIRC, so I rolled my own solution.